moditect/oss-quickstart/README.md

 Apache Maven archetypes for bootstrapping new open-source projects.

-Think _maven-quickstart-archetype_ and friends, but more modern and opinionated.
+Think [Maven Quickstart Archetype](https://maven.apache.org/archetypes/maven-archetype-quickstart/) and friends, but more modern, complete, and opinionated.

 ## Features